-This program of study is designed to provide a certificate of completion or associate of applied science degree with the knowledge and skills necessary for a graduate to pursue entry-level positions as an industrial maintenance mechanic.
-Maintenance mechanics install, maintain, troubleshoot, repair, and replace plant equipment to maintain quality products and ensure environmental protection, safety, and cost-effective operations.
+This certificate program prepares the student with the skills necessary to pursue entry-level positions as a millwright.
+Millwrights install, maintain, troubleshoot, repair, and replace plant equipment.
 They may work in a variety of industries, such as manufacturing, chemical plants, oil field, research and development, and many others.

 Program curriculum, course identifications, titles, and descriptions are subject to change and approval of the Texas Higher Education Coordinating Board.
-For current curriculum or more information, visit VictoriaCollege.edu, contact the Mechanical Technology Program Office at (361) 572-6467.
+For current curriculum or more information, visit VictoriaCollege.edu, call (361) 572-6467.